sensiolabs/SensioFrameworkExtraBundle/Resources/doc/annotations/converters.rst

      */
      public function sendMessageAction(User $currentUser, User $recipient)

+If you type-hint against the UserInterface, or an interface which extends UserInterface, you may omit this annotation entirely, like this:

+     public function myAccountAction(\Symfony\Component\Security\Core\User\UserInterface $currentUser)

 The SecurityBundle must be enabled for this converter to function.

 Creating a Converter